tylerdavisgit/WuTang-Song-for-That/README.md

 ## Project Description

 This React app will contain a form in which a user can input a phrase.
-That phrase will then be run through a collection of Wu-Tang clan song lyrics.
+That phrase will then be run through a collection of Wu-Tang Clan song lyrics.
 If there is a song in the library containing that word or phrase, the app will return the title and lyrics.
 It will also have an about section for the group, as well as a section with illustrations and a brief rundown of each member.

 The key difference between the mobile and tablet/desktop version will be the mobile navigation menu that pops up full screen.
 The Tablet and Desktop versions will have individual links in the navigation instead of the hamburger icon.